 Vacuums come in all shapes and sizes, but a high powered, cordless vacuum with attachments will be one of your best pet hair remover tools.
 You can remove a lot of hair before you need to clean or empty your vacuum, and the attachments make it so your pet hair remover can clean areas that would be otherwise difficult or unreachable.

 - No additional purchase (you probably have one)

 - High powered solution

-- Quickly collects large amounts of dog hair
+- Quickly collects large amounts of hair, effectively to remove pet hair

 - Attachments enable it to clean otherwise difficult or unreachable areas